kohlerjp/line_server/README.md

 ### How will your system perform with 100 users?
 10000 users?
 1000000 users?
 The Agent processes are not known to do very well with concurrency.
 Since it is a single process, it can only perform one lookup at a time.
 Since the lookup time is rather quick, this shouldn't be too much of a problem, but steps could be taken to allow for better concurrency.
-We could use a ETS table for storing the indexes.
+We could use an ETS table for storing the indexes.
 This is an in-memory data table which allows for quick concurrent reads.
 We could also explore options to read the file in separate concurrent processes, as it is read-only.

 ### What documentation, websites, papers, etc did you consult in doing this assignment?